 Step 5: Ace a Job Interview

-If you get to the interview stage, then you are halfway there to getting a UK work permit.
+If you get to the interview stage, you are halfway there to get a UK work permit.

 This is your chance to demonstrate your strengths and convince the hiring team that you are the best candidate for this role.

 Preparing for the interview is crucial, so you should leave considerable time for this stage.